-Motor1.com Exclusive: Receive Double Tickets To Win Custom '72 Ford Bronco
+Win This Custom '72 Ford Bronco Before The New One Arrives

 The rest of this Bronco's custom touches is too long to list and would take tens of thousands – if not hundreds of thousands – of dollars to recreate on your own.
 If you're curious, though, the full list is below.

 Winning this dream custom Ford Bronco is as easy as donating to a worthy cause.
 Click here, make a donation, and you're automatically entered to win.
-As an exclusive for Motor1.com readers, Dream Giveaway will even double your entry tickets if you donate $25 or more.
-That means a $25 donation will get you 40 tickets total instead of just 20.
+As an exclusive for Motor1.com readers, Dream Giveaway will even give you 50% more tickets if you donate $25 or more.
+That means a $50 donation will get you 60 tickets total instead of just 40.

 So click here and make a donation of $25 or more to enter to win this dream custom Ford Bronco.
 It's cooler than whatever Ford is planning for the new Bronco – we promise.